 In 1993 the church library opened to further enhance spiritual and individual growth.

 In 1995 The Wednesday Kid’s Church began, starting out with 12 children.
 In 2004 that number had grown to an average of 70 children attending.
-In 2011 the number of children attending has increased even more.
+In 2011 the number of children attending had increased even more.

 After completion of the new education building, there was a drive to remodel the fellowship hall located in the sanctuary basement.
 This much needed project was completed In November of 2011 and is now enjoyed frequently.

 Pleasant Hill, with it’s many great teachers and leaders have consistently provided many opportunities for it’s members to increase their Christian knowledge; with weekly Sunday School and Bible Study Classes.
-Wednesday's Kids Church; along with yearly Vacation Bible School, all providing worship and learning opportunities to the people of the Zero Community and surrounding area.
+Wednesday's Kids Church; along with yearly Vacation Bible School, all providing worship and learning opportunities to the people and children of the Zero Community and surrounding area.